infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - [^1]In a randomized control trial the Bucharest Early Intervention Project showed that foster care as an intervention improved the cognitive outcome of children substantially (Nelson et al., 2007).
 - The remarkable catch-up shown by adopted children in comparison with their peers who remain behind in institutional care (e.g., Rutter et al., 1998; Van IJzendoorn & Juffer, 2006) cannot for the greater part be ascribed to selection bias

+## Successful interventions include one or many of the following components:
+- Regular visual and auditory stimulation
+- Impersonal tactile stimulation
+- Decreased child-caregiver ratio
+- Personal relationship with one caregiver
+- Increased caregiver stability
+- Sensitive interaction with children
+- Personal care
+- Pre-school attendance
+- Impersonal stimulation of exploration
+- Cognitive stimulation
+- Structured play
+-

 # Factors that affect developmental outcomes
 ## Timing